Henriquemcc/Duck_DNS_-_Dynamic_DNS_Update_Client_in_Kotlin_for_JVM/README.EN.md

 ### 2- Downloading the program binary on the folder

-Download the program binary from the page [releases](https://github.com/Henriquemcc/Duck_DNS_Java/releases) on this folder.
+Download the program binary from the page [releases](https://github.com/Henriquemcc/Duck_DNS_Kotlin_JVM/releases) on this folder.

-After downloaded you will have to make the binary runnable.
+After downloaded the binary, you will have to make it runnable.
 For it, type the following command on the terminal (inside the folder):

 ```